CloudWithChris/cloudwithchris.com/content/blog/static-webapps-general-availability.md

 There is a reason that I have two separate talks on this.
 First, I have a session which is focused on how to use Hugo and the architecture behind [cloudwithchris.com](https://www.cloudwithchris.com).
 Secondly, I have a session which is focused on how to deploy that architecture to as a storage using GitHub Actions.
 Azure Static Web Apps were not an option when I began my journey creating Cloud with Chris, but would have made it a significantly simpler process.

-Azure Static Web Apps provides an ability to easily create a hosting platform for your static content based websites.
+Azure Static Web Apps provides an ability to easily create a hosting platform for your static content based sites.
 This includes static site generators such as Gatsby, Hugo, Jekyll, Next.js, Nuxt.js and VuePress.
-It also includes frameworks such as Angular, React and Vue, as well as standard (often referred to as vanilla) JavaScript websites as well.
+It also includes frameworks such as Angular, React and Vue, as well as standard (often referred to as vanilla) JavaScript sites as well.

-Now, one of the main points that I raise in my usual talk on hosting websites using the Static Content Hosting pattern is the significant cost-benefit of doing this.
+Now, one of the main points that I raise in my usual talk on hosting sites using the Static Content Hosting pattern is the significant cost-benefit of doing this.
 In an average month, I spend less than £5 for the entire end-to-end running of my environments.
 Yes, environments plural - that includes Preview, Staging and production, and also includes the cost of streaming my audio files to third party platforms like Apple Podcasts, Google Podcasts, Spotify and consumed directly from [www.cloudwithchris.com](https://www.cloudwithchris.com).

 So, what's the cost of Azure Static Web Apps?
 Or rather, how is it billed?
 There are two options -